Dwijad/Dockerize-Kafka-Connect/README.md

 Create container from the docker image if the kafka broker's listener mode is configured on `PLAINTEXT` or `SASL_PLAINTEXT`  as described below (Use case - I and Use case - IV)

-If the kafka broker is running on `SASL_SSL` or `SSL` mode then rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of your  kafka broker.
+If the kafka broker is running on `SASL_SSL` or `SSL` mode then rebuild the docker image as described above by incorporating the truststore/keystore file and public CA cert of  kafka broker.
 (Use case II and  Use case III)

 #### Use case - I